kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

 Module for creating caches based on [Caffeine](https://github.com/ben-manes/caffeine) or [Redis](https://redis.io/docs/about/) using both declarative-style annotations and using their imperative style.

+For a step-by-step walkthrough before the reference details, see [Cache](../guides/cache.md) and [Multi-Level Cache](../guides/cache-multi-level.md).

 ## Caffeine { #caffeine }

 Library-based implementation of [Caffeine](https://github.com/ben-manes/caffeine) for in-memory caches within the application.